shainer/shainer.github.io/about.md

 the generic installer framework used by Chakra, among other distributions.

 This website contains some work I have done during these years.
 The most important personal projects can be found on my Github repository.
-Some others can be found in my [old website](http://www.giudoku.sourceforge.net) or on [Bitbucket](http://bitbucket.org/shainer), but I have plans to move everything to Github at some point.
+Some others can be found on [Bitbucket](http://bitbucket.org/shainer), but I have plans to move everything to Github at some point.

 My non-computer interests include reading fantasy and science-fiction, baking, physics, and logic or math puzzles.